JarvisUSTC/DiffPure-RobustVLM/README.md

 ### 🎓 Fine-tuning VLMs

 Our Robust-VLGuard dataset is preprocessed and ready for fine-tuning.
 Use the official code of the respective VLMs.
 For instance, refer to `finetuning_scripts/llava.sh` for LLaVA fine-tuning.
+For InternVL2, refer to [this commit](https://github.com/JarvisUSTC/DiffPure-VLM-InternVL/commit/4fb28c58a23da4a3f7646f2eb51f913cfc4346a9).

 ### 📂 Fine-tuned Models